- Solicitors For Business

 A prenuptial agreement, or prenup, is a document signed by a couple before marriage that sets out what will happen to their property, assets and income in the event their marriage ends.

 The family court is increasingly upholding prenuptial agreements when making decisions in financial disputes arising from divorce and civil partnership dissolution.
 The court does, however, reserve the right to step in and put a different financial settlement in place if the situation requires it.

 The best statement on the legal position is taken from the landmark case of Radmacher v Granatino:

 “The court should give effect to a nuptial agreement that is freely entered into by each party with a full appreciation of its implications unless in the circumstances prevailing it would not be fair to hold the parties to their agreement.”

 People have many reasons for wanting a prenuptial or pre-partnership agreement, but some of the most common issues covered include:

-- How a particular asset, such as the family home, should be dealt with in case of divorce
+- How a particular asset should be dealt with in case of divorce

 - If one party is very wealthy and would probably be called upon to support the other, what that support would mean in practice - a lump sum, a trust, provision of property, etc.

 - An agreement not to share out a particular asset, for example, a property or business owned prior to the relationship